How to Make Labels from Excel

 Open Microsoft Excel and create a new worksheet.
 Enter the data you want to print on the label in the first row of the worksheet.
 Make sure each column represents a different piece of information that you want to include on the label.
 For example, if you are creating mailing labels, the columns may include name, address, city, state, and zip code.

 Next, you need to set up the label.
+Because Excel itself does not lay out label sheets, this step happens in Microsoft Word using its mail merge feature.
 Navigate to the “Mailings” tab and click “Labels”.
 Choose the type of label you want to use from the dropdown list.
 Then, click “Options” to specify the label size, font, and other settings.
 Check the product number of the label you’re using to make sure you have the right size and stock selected.

 On the “Labels” tab, click on the “Label” section and select “New Document” to start a new page.
 If you are using more than one kind of label on the same sheet, first select “Options,” click on “Set up a new label,” then enter the label dimensions and spacing dimensions and save the new label.
 Once a blank document is opened with labels formatted, click on “Mailings” then “Insert Merge Field”.
 Select the columns from the Excel sheet that you want to include on the label.
 Preview your labels (click the Mail Merge Preview button).
 Check to make sure all the data appears in the correct places on the label and adjust as necessary.

 Once the labels are set up, it’s time to print.
+For more detail on this final stage, see our guide on how to print mailing labels from Excel.
 Load the label paper into your printer and check your printer’s orientation for the labels.
 On the “Mailings” tab, click “Finish & Merge” and select “Print Documents”.
 Choose how many copies you want and which pages to print (all or selected) and verify that your printer is set up to print to the correct type of paper and in the correct orientation.
 Hit Print, and voila, your labels are ready to use!

 Getting your labels just right can take a bit of practice.
 Here are some tips to keep in mind: